paxel/tool-shed/README.md

 # Feature Result<V,E>

-In Rsut there are no exceptions, but panics.
+In Rust there are no exceptions, but panics.
 A generic set of enums Ok and Err are used to return valid results and errors.
-The Ok enum value contains the result and the Err comtains the reason why there is no Ok result.
+The Ok enum value contains the result and the Err contains the reason why there is no Ok result.
 There are some code candy to handle the two types that don't exist in Java.

 But there are places where this procedural handling of Results is handy and leads to more understandable code (at least for me), so I started implementing my own Result class that tries to mimic the RUST way.